Primital/SJunlimited/README.md

 unix script to reconnect your wifi with new mac adress when you run out of data on SJ network

 Dependencies:

 macchanger

 nmcli

 Known issues:

-Sometimes the script will fail to up the interface, solution is: sudo ifconfig [your interface] down; sudo ifconfig [your interface] up
+Sometimes the script will fail to up the interface, terrible solution:

+sudo ifconfig [your interface] down; sudo ifconfig [your interface] up